signalfx/splunk-otel-go/MIGRATING.md

 The [SignalFx Tracing Library for Go] uses the [`tracing`] package to configure and start tracing functionality.
-This is replaced with the [`distro`] package from the [Splunk Distribution of OpenTelemetry for Go] in the following way.
+This is replaced with the [`distro`] package from the [Splunk Distribution of OpenTelemetry Go] in the following way.

 The [`tracing.Start`] function needs to be replaced with [`distro.Run`].
 The following replacements are used for [`tracing.StartOption`] instances.